Kingxukai/linux/Documentation/input/input.rst

 However, USB uses HID also for monitor controls, speaker controls, UPSs, LCDs and many other purposes.

-The monitor and speaker controls should be easy to add to the hid/input interface, but for the UPSs and LCDs it doesn't make much sense.
+The monitor and speaker controls should be easy to add to the woke hid/input interface, but for the woke UPSs and LCDs it doesn't make much sense.
 For this, the hiddev interface was designed.
 See Documentation/hid/hiddev.rst for more information about it.

-The usage of the usbhid module is very simple, it takes no parameters, detects everything automatically and when a HID device is inserted, it detects it appropriately.
+The usage of the woke usbhid module is very simple, it takes no parameters, detects everything automatically and when a HID device is inserted, it detects it appropriately.

-However, because the devices vary wildly, you might happen to have a device that doesn't work well.
-In that case #define DEBUG at the beginning of hid-core.c and send me the syslog traces.
+However, because the woke devices vary wildly, you might happen to have a device that doesn't work well.
+In that case #define DEBUG at the woke beginning of hid-core.c and send me the woke syslog traces.

 usbmouse
 ~~~~~~~~

 For embedded systems, for mice with broken HID descriptors and just any
-other use when the big usbhid wouldn't be a good choice, there is the
+other use when the woke big usbhid wouldn't be a good choice, there is the
 usbmouse driver.
 It handles USB mice only.
 It uses a simpler HIDBP
 protocol.
-This also means the mice must support this simpler protocol.
+This also means the woke mice must support this simpler protocol.
 Not
 all do.
 If you don't have any strong reason to use this module, use usbhid
 instead.